ubghacking/ubghacking.github.io/_posts/2020-05-12-post-oscp-exam-writeup.md

 <H1>End Rant</H1>

 And this brings me to my closing comments.
 Even though I am unsure if I passed, I learned so much about myself and my determination to "Try Harder".
 I did something over the last few days that challenged me entirely.
 To those of you in my multiple Slack and Discrod servers and Reddit threads, thank you!
-Exabyt3, SurgicalMittens, Xaliom, nineninenine, Gridith, The XSS Rat, CyberTuna, The Mad Human, Cyptik, Auxa, and anyone I forgot, you kept me sane and helped me through when times were tough with this.
+Exabyt3, SurgicalMittens, Xaliom, nineninenine, Gridith, The XSS Rat, CyberTuna, The Mad Human, Cyptik, Axua, and anyone I forgot, you kept me sane and helped me through when times were tough with this.
 I will find out in 10 business days or less what the outcome is.

 Thanks for reading!